 If you’re looking for work now, you’re also in luck!
 Many entry-level positions are going unfilled and employers are beginning to sweeten the pot to attract job seekers.
 That means you may have more options and better working conditions.

 For even more ideas, check out our comprehensive blog on jobs for teens .

 For some jobs, you won’t even have to leave your room!
-But, let’s start with those jobs you have to get to on-time and learn to function in a business environment.
+But, let’s start with those jobs you have to arrive on-time for and learn to function in a business environment.

-You can do non-official work such as mowing lawns, shoveling snow, pet-sitting or dog walking, and babysitting, but this work is not regular, so if you want or need to earn a set amount, these may not be the best choices.
+You probably know about the classics: non-official work such as mowing lawns, shoveling snow, pet-sitting or dog walking, and babysitting.
+But you may not think this work counts as "regular," so if you want or need to earn a set amount of income, these may not be the best choices.
 On the other hand, these entrepreneurial jobs show off your can-do spirit and can lead to greater opportunities.